CPU temperature monitor tools are applications that help you check your CPU's temperature when they collect data from the different available sensors.

 When your CPU is idle, it has a healthy temperature of under or above 50 degrees Celsius.
-When it has a higher load and especially in instances it is playing a game or rendering a video, the CPU consumes more power and runs at a higher temperature.
-When your computer is under a load, it is important to make sure that it is well cooled.
+When it has a higher load, and especially in instances it is playing a game or rendering a video, the CPU consumes more power and runs at a higher temperature.
+When your computer is under load, it is important to make sure that it is well cooled.

-When under load, your computer should ideally stay under 80 degrees Celsius although some laptops may run hotter.
-If it is over 95 degrees Celsius, consider it critical; it will start to throttle which will mean that the clock might slow down to ensure that it does not overheat.
+When under load, your computer should ideally stay under 80 degrees Celsius, although some laptops may run hotter.
+If it is over 95 degrees Celsius, consider it critical; it will start to throttle, which will mean that the clock might slow down to ensure that it does not overheat.
 Eventually, it might just turn off so that it can cool down.

 When running a stress test, make sure that you keep a close eye on temperatures by using any of the tools mentioned above.
 Once you hit more than 95 degrees Celsius, back off lest you want to destroy your PC.
-An ideal stress test should be one hour long with the maximum temperature time threshold being 10-15 minutes.
+An ideal stress test should be one hour long, with the maximum temperature time threshold being 10-15 minutes.

-How To Check The CPUs Temperature
+Checking The CPUs Temperature

 Checking the temperature of your CPU is as easy as using a monitoring program and reading the values.
 There are many programs for this task (the best are explained above), and they work almost the same way, only that they might have different settings and features.